sebhildebrandt/systeminformation/README.md

   [![Caretaker][caretaker-image]][caretaker-url]
   [![MIT license][license-img]][license-url]

-## Version 4.0 - just arround the corner
+## New Version 4.0

-I am currently working on the next major release, version 4.0.
-What you will see is
+This next major version release 4.0 comes with several optimizations and changes:

-- new systeminformation website with better documentation and examples
+- new systeminformation website with better documentation and examples [systeminformation.io][systeminformation-url]
 - added typescript definitions
-- added JsDoc
-- automated tests - travis-ci integration
 - reworked network section: this will now return more information and allows to get networkStats for more than one interface at once.
-- dockerContainerStats for all containers at once
+- dockerContainerStats for multiple containers or all containers at once
-- fsstats per disk (and all at once)
+- optimized graphics controller and display detection
+- added chassis information
 - better Raspberry-PI detection
 - lot of minor improvements